ekomi-ltd/plugin-plentymarkets-ekomifeedback/meta/documents/user_guide_en.md

 5. Display the Smart Widgets.
     - Go to Plugins » Plugin set overview.
     - Open the plugin set you want to edit.
-    - Open the settings plugin whose containers you want to link.
+    - Open the settings of the plugin whose containers you want to link.
     - Click on the Container links tab.
     - Select the containers links in the containers list area.
     - Save the Container links.